Follow up after molar pregnancy

 You will have urine or blood tests to check your hCG level (human chorionic gonadotrophic hormone).
 The specialist hospital will give you a kit for your urine tests and you send the samples to them.
 If you are having blood tests, your GP surgery may be able to do them for you.

-If your hCG level is normal within 8 weeks, you will have follow up for 6 months from your surgery.
+For a complete molar pregnancy if your hCG level is normal within 8 weeks, you will have follow up for 6 months from your surgery.
 If your hCG levels come down more slowly than this, you will continue with follow up until 6 months after your first normal hCG level.

 Your treatment centre will send you all the kits that you need for the follow up tests when you need to do them.
 So you don’t need to worry about remembering the timings yourself.

-If the levels of hCH don't go down or start to go up, it is a sign that some abnormal cells are still present.
+If the levels of hCG don't go down or start to go up, it is a sign that some abnormal cells are still present.
 This is called persistent trophoblastic disease.
 If you need to have chemotherapy treatment for persistent trophoblastic disease, you can look at our information about follow up after persistent trophoblastic disease and choriocarcinoma in this section.

 Once you have finished follow up, your treatment team will tell you to contact your specialist hospital at the end of any future pregnancy.
 This is so that the staff can check your hCG level and make sure it has gone back to normal.
 They usually do this about 6 to 8 weeks after any pregnancy, including miscarriage.